-One of the biggest problems with the antipsychotic studies is this.
-They clearly show that up to 1/3rd of patients do not benefit or are made worse by treatment.
+The biggest problem with the antipsychotic studies is this.
+They clearly show that up to 33% of people with schizophrenia do not benefit or are made worse by treatment.
 But the trials appear to show the drugs "work".
 This means that a doctor faced with a patient who is clearly doing worse on antipsychotics is likely to get the sack for not prescribing drugs that "work" to patients with such a terrible disease.

-Another problem is that many patients who do well in these trials have acute and transient psychoses - a condition that would clear up anyway even if not medicated.
-The problem for these patients is that because of the trials the system will force them to remain on treatment even after recovery, sometimes by means of forced treatment orders, when in fact these drugs impair quality of life much more than anything else in the psychotropic domain.
+Another problem is that many people who do well in these trials have acute and transient psychoses - a condition that would clear up anyway even if not medicated.
+The problem for any patients with acute and transient conditions is that because of these trials the system will force them to remain on treatment even after recovery, sometimes by means of forced treatment orders, when in fact these drugs can impair quality of life more than almost anything else short of cancer chemotherapy.